Scholarships & Grants

 It’s our goal to communicate with applicants as soon as possible; we know you need this information to make plans.
 Please check your spam if you don’t hear from us in the timeframe outlined in the application.

-Grant money will be paid out in August 2025 – after the conference is over, and Literacy Texas has the chance to verify that each recipient has fulfilled all three grant conditions.
+Grant money will be paid out in August 2026 – after the conference is over, and Literacy Texas has the chance to verify that each recipient has fulfilled all four grant conditions.

 If you accept a grant but then do not meet the conditions, you will not receive the money.